netscaler/netscaler-k8s-ingress-controller/canary/README.md

 1. Deploy canary and baseline versions of the application.

-    !!! note "Note"
+    >**Note:**
-        If you are fully automating the canary deployment, deploy canary and baseline versions using the [Deploy (Manifest) stage](https://www.spinnaker.io/guides/user/kubernetes-v2/deploy-manifest/) in Spinnaker pipeline and there is no need to perform this step.
+    >If you are fully automating the canary deployment, deploy canary and baseline versions using the [Deploy (Manifest) stage](https://www.spinnaker.io/guides/user/kubernetes-v2/deploy-manifest/) in Spinnaker pipeline and there is no need to perform this step.

     For manually deploying canary and baseline versions, use [canary.yaml](manifest/canary.yaml) and [baseline.yaml](manifest/baseline.yaml) files.